jfitisoff/insite/README.md

 end
 ```

-When defining the component, you'll usually want to defined how to _identify_ it.
+When defining a component, you'll usually want to define how to _identify_ it.
 This is done using the select_by method.
-This method is used to specify a base set of attributes (a "selector") that will be used to identify the Component:
+This method is used to specify a base set of attributes (a "selector") that will be used to find the component:

 ```ruby
 class SomeComponent < MySite::Component